knicola/tdameritradejs/README.md

 ## Status

-There are 3 interfaces available:
-* `TDAmeritrade` - the main API interface.
-* `TDAccount` - a helper interface to ease the use of account specific functions.
-* `TDStreamer` - the data streaming interface.
+For details concerning the latest update please read the [CHANGELOG](./CHANGELOG.md).

 The API client is very close to being complete.
 All documented API methods have been implemented.

-The data streaming interface implements most of what the documentation talks about *except* Actives, Level 1 Options and Level 2 order book.
+The data streamer implements most of what the documentation talks about *except* Actives, Level 1 Options and Level 2 order book.
 Documentation also mentions services `NEWS_STORY` and `NEWS_HEADLINE_LIST` but does not provide any information.

 An attempt to provide typescript definitions is also in progress.